wireapp/brand/Tone of Voice.md

 * Use plain language that does not mislead or promise too much
 * Use specific terminology
 * Allow readers to predict (with a fair degree of confidence) what they will get if they click;
-* Follow conventions for naming common features (e.g. 'Read more', 'Next/Previous', etc)
+* Follow conventions for naming common features (for example, 'Read more', 'Next/Previous', etc)
-* Front-load user- and action-oriented terms at the beginning of the link (e.g. 'Download our app').
+* Front-load user- and action-oriented terms at the beginning of the link (for example, 'Download our app').

 #### Links: What not to do
 Be careful not to create too many links, especially within your body copy.
 Excess links can be distracting - people feel compelled to click.
 When they do, they often lose their train of thought and some never return to the original page, despite not having absorbed all the information it contains.

 Never use 'Click here' or 'More' to push readers to another page of content.
 These terms suggest lazy writing, and they are particularly annoying to people using screen-reader software to 'hear' your page.

-To avoid 'Click here', you can turn your titles or key messages into links (e.g. 'Learn more about seamless conversations').
+To avoid 'Click here', you can turn your titles or key messages into links (for example, 'Learn more about seamless conversations').

-To avoid 'More', you can add words to specify exactly what readers will be getting 'more' of, or you can use informative words as the link (e.g. 'More top tips for using Wire').
+To avoid 'More', you can add words to specify exactly what readers will be getting 'more' of, or you can use informative words as the link (for example, 'More top tips for using Wire').

-**Note:** Slogans that act as links (e.g. 'Start the conversation') do not take a full stop.
+**Note:** Slogans that act as links (for example, 'Start the conversation') do not take a full stop.
 However, you should use a full stop after a link if it ends the sentence (more applicable to web writing than the UI).

 ### List items
 Lists are another great way to help readers absorb your information quickly.